cedricbatailler/cedricbatailler.me/content/blog/2022-bike-table/index.md

 gt_table <-
   gt_table |>
   tab_header(
-    title = "What does it look like to bike in France's biggest cities?"
+    title = "What does it look like to bike in France's biggest cities?", subtitle =
+      "Every few year, the FUB conducts a national survey on bike useage.
+      People are invited to report what do they thing about bike infrastructure in their city.
+The perfect bike-friendly city would score an A, the worst one an F."
   ) |>
   tab_spanner(
     label = "Time",